simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Spark-Install.md

 ```

-###  CONNECT TO NUODB VIA JDBC & CREATE A DATAFRAME - FORMAT 1
+###  Connect to NuoDB Via JDBC & Create A Dataframe From  The Players Table  - Format 1

 Pass the JDBC parameters explicitly: